-As pertinent to this appeal, the Sevier County Assessor of Property ("Assessor") assessed the Resort at the rate for property subclassified as residential for tax years 2016 through 2018.
-Taxpayer appealed the valuation to the State Board.
+As pertinent to this appeal, the Sevier County Assessor of Property ("Assessor") assessed the Resort at the rate for property subclassified as residential in 2016.
+Taxpayer appealed the valuation to the State Board of Equalization ("State Board").
 Sevier County, Tennessee ("County"), along with Assessor (collectively "Appellants"), then filed a counter-complaint, asserting that the Resort's classification should be changed to that of commercial and assessed at the commercial ad valorem tax rate of 40%, instead of 25%.
-During the pendency of the appeal, Assessor subclassified the parcels as commercial property for the 2019 tax year.
+Tax years 2017 and 2018 were then added to the appeal.
+During the pendency of the appeal, Assessor subclassified the 109 parcels as commercial property for the 2019 tax year.
 The Sevier County Board of Equalization affirmed the assessment, and Taxpayer appealed the determination to the State Board.
 Taxpayer argued, inter alia, that the commercial listing procedure manuals published by the DPA provided that timeshare properties like the Resort should be classified and assessed as residential properties.

-The case was heard before an Administrative Law Judge ("ALJ") on the issue of subclassification for tax years 2016 through 2019 on October 24, 2019.2 The ALJ found that the Resort should be classified as commercial, finding that Taxpayer and its affiliated business entities "used the [R]esort 'directly or indirectly' for the commercial purpose of producing income by providing transient vacation accommodations to thousands of guests each year" pursuant to Section 67-5-501(4).
-The ALJ held that the "operation of the resort was not meaningfully distinguishable from the operation of any other vacation destination lodge or hotel."
+The case was heard before an Administrative Law Judge ("ALJ") on the issue of subclassification for tax years 2016 through 2019 on October 23, 2019.2 The ALJ found that the Resort should be classified as commercial, finding that Taxpayer and its affiliated business entities "used the [R]esort 'directly or indirectly' for the commercial purpose of producing income by providing transient vacation accommodations to thousands of guests each year" pursuant to Section 67-5-501(4).
+The court held that the "operation of the resort was not meaningfully distinguishable from the operation of any other vacation destination lodge or hotel."
 The ALJ alternatively found that the commercial classification was appropriate because the Resort contained two or more rental units pursuant to Section 67-5-501(11).
 The court rejected Taxpayer's reliance upon the commercial listing procedure manuals, finding that there was no evidence of formal approval of these manuals by the State Board and that even if informal approval occurred, the manual "constituted guidance and was not binding" on the Assessor.

 Taxpayer appealed to the State Board's Assessment Appeals Commission ("the Commission"), which reversed the ALJ and re-classified the property as residential, finding that the Assessor did not follow the State's guidance provided by the commercial listing procedure manuals as required by Section 67-5-602(a).
 The Commission held that the ALJ's decision affirming the classification was in violation of statutory provisions that required adherence to the manuals and was an abuse of discretion.
-The Commission stated, classified and assessed as residential properties, rather than commercial and industrial.
+The Commission stated, industrial.
 This manual is available and familiar to assessors across the state, and is the primary means available to the state to achieve uniform results statewide.
 The parties disagree whether DPA's guidance on these issues constitute controlling authority with or without express approval by the State Board of Equalization; however, it is uncontroverted that county assessors use DPA's manuals as guidance.
 Regardless, timeshare properties have traditionally been classified as residential in the state of Tennessee.

-Taxpayer expounded at great length that commercial listing procedure manuals published by [the DPA] indicate that timeshare properties should be
+Taxpayer expounded at great length that commercial listing procedure manuals published by [the DPA] indicate that timeshare properties should be classified and assessed as residential properties, rather than commercial and